-As an RTD, BTD provides transit services in 16 out of its contracted 21 counties.
+As an RTD, BTD provides transit services in 16 out of its contracted 20 counties.
 Counties not served are Jasper, Sabine, San Augustine, Shelby, and Tyler Counties.
 In the 16 counties served, BTD operates demand-response service in rural areas of all counties except Angelina, Liberty, and Nacogdoches Counties.
-In Angelina, Liberty, and Nacogdoches Counties, the demand-response service is available in Lufkin, Cleveland, and Nacogdoches, respectively.
-BTD offers fixed-route bus and ADA paratransit services in Cleveland, Dayton, Liberty, Livingston, Lufkin, and Nacogdoches.
+In Angelina, Liberty, and Nacogdoches Counties, the demand-response service is available in the city limits of Lufkin, Cleveland, and Nacogdoches, respectively.
+BTD offers fixed-route bus and ADA paratransit services in Cleveland, Dayton, Liberty, Ames, Lufkin, and Nacogdoches.

 As a UTD, BTD provides demand-response service for the College Station–Bryan UZA and directly operates fixed-route bus and ADA paratransit services in Bryan and College Station.
 BTD passes the allocated state funds for the Conroe–The Woodlands UZA to two providers in the UZA: the City of Conroe and The Woodlands Township.
 The City of Conroe provides fixed-route bus and ADA paratransit services through Conroe Connection Transit.
 The Woodlands Township provides trolley circulator and ADA paratransit services and contracts with First Class Tours to operate The Woodlands Express connecting to downtown Houston.